qatium/blog/content/blog/how-does-q-work/how-does-q-work.md

 We use the OpenAI API like this:

-- Create a thread
+1. Create a thread
-- Add messages to the thread with the Qatium context and the user question
+2. Execute a run with SSE streaming
-- Execute a run with SSE streaming
+3. Add messages to the thread with the Qatium context and the user question

 At this point the LLM generates the answer token by token.
 It starts to stream text and we display this text to the user.